-- Promote use of Enhanced Recovery programmes incorporating this guidance for all surgical patients with anaemia - Allow necessary variation in the perioperative pathway, when clinically appropriate, eg pauses to the cancer pathways to optimise anaemia.
+- Embed early health and activity screening with optimisation early in the pathway (for example at booking for surgery) such as the Welsh Government's 'Promote, Prevent and Prepare'P10 and NHS England's 'Early optimisation and screening'P11 initiatives. - Promote use of Enhanced Recovery programmes incorporating this guidance for all surgical patients with anaemia - Allow necessary variation in the perioperative pathway, when clinically appropriate, eg pauses to the cancer pathways to optimise anaemia.
 This will facilitate patient assessment, optimisation and shared decision making prior to surgery - Invest in technologies to support identification of people with anaemia on patient administration electronic systems that can be accessed across primary and secondary care.